rschragger/BC04-02-Code-Quiz/README.md

 - There is a timer on the questions which actively counts down
     - it changes to yellow when there is 1 minute left
     - it changes to red when there is only 30 seconds left
+- Sounds have been added for correct or wrong answers